 Always follow the quality and quantity recommendations.
-If no quantity is recommended, grease the nipple until new grease becomes visible.
+If no quantity is recommended, feed the lubricator until new grease becomes visible.

 Pictograms in Lubrication & Oiling Plans Designate:

 - 1. Lubricant to be used (see "Recommended lubricants" below). - 2.
 Recommended intervals.
 Shown in hours or with a symbol for occasional maintenance. - 3.
 Amount to be used.
 Only shown if an amount is specified.